-In 2016, Mr Foo rejoined the Company as Senior General Manager to oversee the sales and marketing of international customers.
+In 2016, Mr Foo rejoined the Company as Senior General Manager.
+He was redesignated as General Manager with effect from 8 January 2021 and is currently responsible for overseeing the sales and marketing of international customers and mechanical and electrical maintenance of machinery and equipment in the factory.